bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230622/AIP-ACQUIRE-WSTETH-RETH.md

 This AIP converts a total of 1,600 wETH equivalent units.
 800.00 units of wETH will be converted to wstETH.
 800.00 units of awETH will be converted to rETH.

+The collector contract currently holds 104 unproductive ETH that could potentially be deposited as well in the future.

 # Specification

 The following provides an overview for how the wstETH and rETH is acquired.